summa-dev/.github/profile/README.md

 Proving liabilities is tricker.

 The simplest solution would be opening up the database and disclosing every user-balance entry.
+Individual users can verify that they have been included in the list.
 By summing all the balances together and comparing the sum to the total assets of the exchange is possible to verify the solvency of the exchange.

 This Proof of Liability implementation is **credible** in the eye of customers but sacrifices the **secrecy** of the exchange's (and its customers!)  data.